quantnetwork/overledger-sdks/README.md

 # overledger-sdks

-This github repository provides different language SDKs for the Overledger API.
+This github repository provides different language SDKs, which can be found in the [SDK folder](https://github.com/quantnetwork/overledger-sdks/tree/main/SDKs), for the Overledger API.

 ## Generation Process